Home » PowerShell » Export Ad User to CSV in PowerShell

 Conclusion

-I hope the above article to export ad user to CSV file with multiple attributes like name, email address, logon name, last logon date helpful to you.
+I hope the above article on exporting ad user to a CSV file with multiple attributes like name, email address, logon name, and last logon date is helpful to you.

 You can find more topics about PowerShell Active Directory commands and PowerShell basics on the ShellGeek home page.